Armenia

 Overnight in Yerevan

-• Start the day with traditional Armenian coffee in one of Yerevan’s trendsetting cafés, where we screen a powerful documentary chronicling the 2018 Velvet Revolution—a peaceful uprising that unseated a corrupt government and captivated the world.
+Start the day with traditional Armenian coffee, where we screen a powerful documentary chronicling the 2018 Velvet Revolution—a peaceful uprising that unseated a corrupt government and captivated the world.

-Over lunch, we meet with a prominent activist who played a leading role in the movement.
-This intimate conversation will bring firsthand insight into how Armenia’s citizens translated protest into meaningful democratic reform.
+Over lunch, at a farm-to-table “new Armenian” restaurant, we meet with a prominent activist who played a leading role in the movement.
+This intimate conversation will bring firsthand insight into how Armenia’s citizens translated protest into meaningful change.

-In the early evening, we gather for a special night at the Armenian National Opera and Ballet House: an elegant moment to celebrate the power of creativity and connection that will define our journey together.
+In the evening, we gather for an early dinner before heading to a special night at the Armenian National Opera and Ballet House: an elegant moment to celebrate the power of creativity and connection that will define our journey together.

 Overnight in Yerevan

-Then we visit Areni-1 Cave, home to the world’s oldest known winery, dating back to 4100 BCE.
-This site gives us a glimpse into the sophisticated wine culture of the Chalcolithic period, revealing that winemaking is deeply interwoven with Armenian identity.
+Then we visit the Areni Wine Cave, home to the world’s oldest known winery, dating back to 4100 BCE.
+This active archaeological site gives us a glimpse into the sophisticated wine culture of the Chalcolithic period, revealing that winemaking is deeply interwoven with Armenian identity.

 Overnight in Vayots Dzor

-From there, we follow the ancient Silk Road, learning how Armenia’s geography made it a vital connector between East and West.
+Today, we travel north along the ancient Silk Road, learning how Armenia’s geography made it a vital connector between East and West.
 These historic trade routes fostered a legacy of openness and hospitality that continues to shape its civil society mindset.

-We stop at Noratus Cemetery, home to the largest surviving collection of khachkars in the world.
+We stop at the picturesque Noratus Cemetery, home to the largest surviving collection of khachkars (cross-stones)—an art form that carries both religious and civic symbolism—in the world.
 This atmospheric site offers a poignant window into medieval Armenian spirituality, storytelling, and collective memory.

 Overnight in Dilijan

-We then hear from members of a local youth NGO committed to deepening civic participation among young Armenians.
-Through firsthand stories from student organizers and community leaders, we examine how civil society is nurturing authentic activism—encouraging youth to act not just out of peer influence, but from a sense of purpose and agency.
+After breakfast, we spend the morning with a local NGO committed to deepening civic participation among young Armenians.
+Through firsthand stories from the organization’s leaders and youth activists, we examine how one generation is nurturing authentic activism in the next—encouraging youth to act from a sense of purpose and agency, and giving them the tools to lead change in their communities.

-In the afternoon, we embark on an unforgettable private farm-to-table feast in one of Dilijan’s breathtaking valleys.
-You will savor seasonal ingredients and local flavors in a setting that speaks to Armenia’s profound connection between land, culture, and care.
+In the afternoon, we embark on an unforgettable private farm-to-table, fine dining culinary experience on one of Dilijan’s mountainsides,off the well-traveled path and surrounded by breathtaking views.
+We savor seasonal ingredients and local flavors in a setting that speaks to Armenia’s profound connection between land, culture, and care.

 Overnight in Dilijan